ruby-rdf/rdf-microdata/README.md

     graph = RDF::Graph.load("etc/foaf.html", :format => :microdata)

+## Note
+The Microdata editor has recently [dropped support for RDF conversion](http://html5.org/tools/web-apps-tracker?from=6426&to=6427), as a result, this gem is being used to investigate ways in which Microdata might have more satisfactory RDF generation.

 ### Generating RDF friendly URIs from terms
-As defined, Microdata creates ugly (and even illegal) URIs for `@itemprop` entries that are a simple term, and not already a URI. {RDF::Microdata::Reader} implements a `:rdf\_terms` option which uses an alternative process for creating URIs from terms: If the `@itemprop` is included within an item having an `@itemtype`, the URI of the `@itemtype` will be used for generating a term URI.
+If the `@itemprop` is included within an item having an `@itemtype`, the URI of the `@itemtype` will be used for generating a term URI.
 The type URI will be trimmed following the last '#' or '/' character, and the term will be appended to the resulting URI.
 This is in keeping with standard convention for defining properties and classes within an RDFS or OWL vocabulary.